Ginkgo Biloba Side Effects

 Generic Name: ginkgo

-Note: This page contains information about the side effects of ginkgo.
-Some of the dosage forms included on this document may not apply to the brand name Ginkgo Biloba.
+Note: This document contains side effect information about ginkgo.
+Some of the dosage forms listed on this page may not apply to the brand name Ginkgo Biloba.

 Applies to ginkgo: oral capsule, oral tablet